ncu-dart/Dynamic_Ensemble/README.md

     set dataname as taskname

     rename your dataset as dataname-train and dataname-test

-    the first colum should be the label of the instances

 after setting all things that metion above run DELR.py